 Interestingly, testosterone does not increase the risk of prostate cancer.
 As already mentioned, the incidence of prostate cancer increases with a decrease in testosterone to a relative increase in oestrogen.
 The thing is, testosterone does not know that you have prostate cancer as it can’t differentiate between normal cells and cancer cells.
 Prostate cancer is androgen receptive meaning that it’s hungry for testosterone, hence the need to monitor your Prostate Specific Antigen whilst on treatment.

-The other useful tests included in the ‘TRT Check Plus’ are:
+The other useful tests included in the ‘TRT Complete’ are:

 - Liver Function – Liver dysfunction increases aromatisation of testosterone to oestradiol and raises SHBG.

 - Urea & Electrolytes – Kidney dysfunction can increase drug clearance times.